 How is SAMBT Governed and Managed?

-SAMBT has seven trustees with skills relevant to the running of the organisation.
+SAMBT has nine trustees with skills relevant to the running of the organisation.
 The trustees are representative in terms of race, gender and visual impairment.
-The Managing Trustee (himself a blind person) is responsible for overseeing the day-to-day running of the organisation, advocacy and fundraising.
+The Managing Trustee (herself a blind person) is responsible for overseeing the day-to-day running of the organisation, advocacy and fundraising.
 The General Manager runs the day to day finances and logistics of the organisation.
 The Monitoring and Evaluation of all training as well as well supervision of practitioners is done by an expert O&M practitioner.

 SAMBT has several long term partnerships, the Gauteng Department of Health, several corporates, the National Lotteries Commission and various trusts and foundations.
-It is thanks to them, that we are able to train blind people across South Africa.
-Blind people who otherwise would have no access to independence training.
+It is thanks to them, that we are able to train blind people across South Africa: blind people who otherwise would have no access to independence training.